kubernetes-sigs/vsphere-csi-driver/docs/book/driver-deployment/installation.md

 - `cluster-id` - represents the unique cluster identifier.
 Each kubernetes cluster should have it's own unique cluster-id set in the configuration file.
 The cluster ID should not exceed 64 characters.

 - `cluster-distribution` - represents the distribution of the kubernetes cluster.
 This parameter is optional but will be made mandatory in a future release.
-Examples are `Openshift`, `Anthos` and `PKS`.
+Examples are `Openshift`, `Anthos` and `TKGI`.

   - values with special character `\r` causes vSphere CSI controller to go into CrashLoopBackOff state.